sooriyaarachchi/pybites.github.io-src/content/vim-tricks.md

 See the script [here](https://github.com/pybites/blog_code/blob/master/amazon/genlink.py).
 It takes a previously copied Amazon URL from the clipboard, converts it to an affiliation link and pastes it back to the clipboard.

-To run it and paste its output back into Vim I made this mapping:
+To run it and paste its output back into Vim I made this mapping in my vimrc:

     nmap ,a :!genlink<CR><ESC>"+p
     # having genlink in PATH and pyperclip installed